 Donor site depletion is not necessarily a numbers issue.
 For example if one has 3500 FUE grafts removed from the donor area, is that number adequate to produce donor site depletion?
-In some men with a coarse hair, 3500 removed FUE grafts may not cause visual loss of coverage for the donor area with hair that is 2cm long.
-Likewise, 3500 FUE grafts removed for someone with fine hair will find significant donor site depletion with hair that is 2cm long.
+In some men with a coarse hair, 3500 removed FUE grafts may not cause visual loss of coverage for the donor area with hair that is 1-2cm long.
+Likewise, 3500 FUE grafts removed for someone with fine hair will find significant donor site depletion with hair that is 1-2cm long.
 For someone with an average hair weight, 3500 grafts may be a reasonable limit before one sees donor site depletion with hair that is 2cm long.

-The two procedures are not really comparable because the surgeons often selectively remove the follicular units with more hair with FUE than the strip surgery which does not discriminate on the number of hairs per follicular unit.
-So the person with 3500 FUE grafts most likely will lose more hair than the person who had 3500 grafts from the strip surgery.
+The two procedures are not really comparable because the surgeons often selectively remove the follicular units with more hair with FUE than the strip surgery (i.e. more 3-4 hair grafts).
+So the person with 3500 FUE grafts harvested from the 3 inch high donor area most likely will lose more hair from the donor area than the person who had 3500 grafts from the strip surgery.
 It is the hair bulk that is left behind that determine if there is donor site depletion and this is an individual call for each patient who has had any hair transplant surgery.
-The patient in the picture could be donor site depleted with the standard of 2cm long hair or not.
-I personally would like to see his hair grown out to a length of 2cm and then make a value judgement. copy that
+The patient in the picture could be donor site depleted with the standard of 1-2cm long hair or not.
+I personally would like to see his hair grown out to a length of 2cm and then make a value judgement.
+Do you copy that?

 Tomorrow I have a 1-year follow-up for a 1200 graft FUE.
 I’d say I’m 70% satisfied with my results, but my temples are not to the density I desire.
 With careful inspection you can still see my scalp.
 I’ve also been on fin for a year and have gotten pretty great results with density in my pre-existing hair (for those wondering: no sides).